zaiisao/Documentation/en/Recording/recording_cpp.md

 ### <a name="setUserBackground"></a>Sets the User Background Image (setUserBackground)

 This method sets the background image of a specified user.
-The backgrouds for different users can be different.
+The background images for different users can be different.

 ```
 virtual int setUserBackground(uid_t uid, const char* img_path) = 0;